sudo-Satvik/sudo-Satvik/README.md

 ###

-<h4 align="left">Hello, World!
+<h4 align="left">Hello World!
 I'm SATVIK SHARMA  👩‍💻<br>A passionate Software Engineer, Web Developer, Designer who transforms ideas into beautiful solutions with a touch of creativity and logic.</h4>

 <h4 align="left">My journey into the tech world started in 9th grade when I first discovered how software and games are created.
 That moment sparked a passion in me, and I knew I wanted to pursue this field and achieve something remarkable! 💻✨</h4>